oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

 ### Creating VM

-When adding a disk, the user should enable incremental backup for every disk.
+When adding a disk, the user should mark 'enable incremental backup' for every disk that should be included in an incremental backup.
 If incremental backup is enabled for a disk, a backup application can include the disk during incremental backups.

 Since incremental backup requires qcow2 format, disks enabled for incremental backup will use qcow2 format instead of raw format.
 See [Disk Format](#disk-format) for more info.

-Disks not marked for incremental backup can be backed in the same way they were backed in the past.
+Disks not marked for incremental backup can be backed using full backup or in the same way they were backed in the past.

 ### Enabling existing VM for incremental backup

-Since raw disks are not supported, a user needs to create a snapshot including the disks to enabled incremental backup for the disks.
+Since raw disks are not supported for incremental backup, a user needs to create a snapshot including the disks to enabled incremental backup for the disks.
 This creates a qcow2 layer on top of the raw disk, that can be used to perform incremental backups from this point.

 ### Deleting snapshots on existing VMs